1987 Boston City Council election

 Boston City Council elections were held on November 3, 1987.
 Eleven seats (seven district representatives and four at-large members) were contested in the general election, as the incumbents in districts 3 and 6 were unopposed.
 Seven seats (the four at-large members, and districts 1, 8, and 9) had also been contested in the preliminary election held on September 22, 1987.

 At-large

 Councillors Dapper O'Neil, Christopher A. Iannella, and Michael J. McCormack were re-elected.
 Councillor Joseph M. Tierney did not seek re-election, as he ran for Mayor of Boston; he was defeated by incumbent Raymond Flynn in the general election.
-Rosaria Salerno won the final at-large seat.
+Council newcomer Rosaria Salerno won election to an at-large seat.

 District 1

 Councillor Robert Travaglini was re-elected.

 District 2

 Councillor James M. Kelly was re-elected.

 District 3

 Councillor James E. Byrne ran unopposed and was re-elected.

 District 4

 Councillor Charles Yancey was re-elected.